Canarie-Sensor-RPI/geocens-js-api/README.markdown

 By default, it will apply no customization to the markers and they will appear as the Leaflet default markers.

+##### option: popup

+Custom Leaflet Popup options, applied to the popup that is displayed when a marker is clicked.
+See the [Leaflet Marker option documentation](http://leafletjs.com/reference.html#popup-options) for options.

 ##### option: popupContent

 Custom content to be inserted into popups.
 Whenever a user clicks on a marker, it will trigger this function to determine what HTML content will be displayed in the popup for the marker.
 The function will return the `datasource`, `event` and `marker`.
 The `datasource` is the observation or datastream for the marker; it can be queried using their respective APIs.
 The `event` is the [Leaflet click event](http://leafletjs.com/reference.html#mouse-event) for the popup.
 The `marker` is the [Leaflet marker](http://leafletjs.com/reference.html#marker) the user clicked on.